Conditions of Entry

 Every adult is asked to be responsible for their own safety and well-being and the safety and well-being of children in their care.

-All participants are asked to arrive either on 27th December from noon onwards, or 28th December, ready for the Opening Ceremony on the morning of 29th December.
-Some may not be able to stay the entire time with us, we ask that you be present on 29th Dec for the opening ceremony and community building activities.
+All participants are asked to arrive on 27th December ready for the Opening Ceremony on the morning of 28th December.
+Some may not be able to stay the entire time with us, we ask that you be present on 28th Dec for the opening ceremony and community building activities.
 Be there as we begin to form our community.
 We want to avoid the dilution of energy that occurs when people are coming and going.

 Convergence is a smoke-free event.
 For those that wish to, please smoke outside the camp site boundary.